Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Conclusions

-The best regression model we trained was a bidirectional-LSTM-based RNN, which gave an RMSE of $1.49 \pm 0.12$ when deployed on unseen test data.
+The best regression model we trained was a bidirectional-GRU-based RNN, which gave an RMSE of $1.407 \pm 0.091$ when deployed on unseen test data.
 This compares favorably with the intrinsic uncertainty observed in the self-assembly process, which had $\mathrm{RMSD} = 0.67$.
 Using this model, we performed high throughput screening to identify suitable sequences from the over $63\,000$ possible sequences at the chosen composition.
 For each of 14 target aggregate morphologies, represented as a point in the continuous morphology manifold, we selected the five sequences predicted to be closest to that point by the RNN model.
 MD simulations of these sequences showed that the model successfully identified sequences that matched the qualitative morphology of the target in the vast majority of cases, and at least one of the five sequences matched quantitatively in every case.
 Furthermore, the accuracy was much better than the RMSE when targeting archetypes than the disordered structures, indicating that the high variability in the center of the manifold may dominate estimates of model accuracy.
+Both MD simulation data and the trained RNN models are available on Zenodo\cite{this_data}, and our source code (mostly in the form of Jupyter notebooks) is available on Github\cite{this_github}.

 A major limitation of the present study is the restriction to fixed composition, density, temperature, and so on, with only the monomer sequence varying between simulations.
 This was primarily driven by the availability of existing data from prior work, but we also anticipate additional challenges when training the model on a much larger domain.
 However, the practical usefulness of the proposed approach will depend on its ability to scale up to increasingly complex design scenarios.
 We also limited our study to monodisperse chains, which does not reflect the reality of most experimental copolymer systems.
 Thus, it will be crucial to include polydispersity in the future to capture the physical reality of these materials.
 Our work here clearly demonstrates that these open challenges are worth pursuing with an RNN-based regression model.